dev-eranda/websocket-chat-app/README.md

-# WebSocket Application with Node.js and React
+# WebSocket App with Node.js and React
 **Developed By:** Eranda Samarasinghe
 <hr />